 During a recent working session at Ho Chi Minh City National University and Hanoi National University, Minister of Information and Communications Nguyen Manh Hung said that we need many applied-level digital technology engineers to accelerate national digital transformation, industrialization and modernization of the country.

 The demand for human resources in information technology and digital technology in Vietnam is 150,000 engineers/year.
-Currently, only 40-50% of that is met.
+Currently, only 40-50% is met.
 The demand for human resources in the semiconductor industry is 5-10,000 engineers/year.
 Currently, only less than 20% is met.

 Minister Hung emphasized that digital universities are the solution to the huge demand for digital human resources today.
 So how are “digital universities” developing in Vietnam?